CodeDefenders/CodeDefenders/README.md

 ./setup.sh ../config.properties
 ```

 The script performs a basic availability check of required software.
-The data directory folder structure and database schema are created Required dependencies and files are downloaded.
+The data directory folder structure and database schema are created.
+All the required dependencies and files are automatically downloaded.

-If any installation steps fail, the installation process aborts and prints an error message.
+If any installation step fails, the installation process aborts and prints an error message.

 ### Tomcat User Management
-For deployment, Tomcat requires a user with `manager-script` role, which be be configured in `$CATALINA_HOME/conf/tomcat-users.xml` (CATALINA_HOME is the Tomcat installation directory).
+For deployment, Tomcat requires a user with `manager-script` role, which be be configured in `$CATALINA_HOME/conf/tomcat-users.xml` (`CATALINA_HOME` is the Tomcat installation directory).

 ```xml
 <role rolename="manager-script"/>
 <user username="<MY_USER>" password="<MY_USER_PASSWORD>" roles="manager-script"/>